TokynBlast/pyTGM/README.md

 I, the creator am still practicing.
 I started practicing it when I released 1.0 Practice!
 You can eentuallly learn it!

-For public code updates go [Here](https://replit.com/@tokynblast/pyTGM#pyTGM.py).
-It will eventualy be changed.
+For public code updates Go (here)[https://github.com/TokynBlast/pyTGM/tree/main] and go to the newest version.